26 Storing experiments with SummarizedExperiment

 • subsetByOverlaps() SummarizedExperiment objects support all of the findOverlaps() methods and associated functions.
 This includes subsetByOverlaps(), which makes it easy to subset a SummarizedExperiment object by an interval.

-In tne next code block, we define a region of interest (or many regions of interest) and then subset our SummarizedExperiment by overlaps with this region.
+In the next code block, we define a region of interest (a single genomic range) and then subset our SummarizedExperiment to the genes that overlap it.

 sub_se